openstax/aws-ruby/README.md

 ```

 Specification and substitution blocks are executed in the context of the containing deployment.
 If you have the `secrets` block take a `parameters` argument, that will give you access to the stack's parameters, which is useful for getting the SHA being deployed for the stack (so you can get the secrets specification to match the deployment).

+You can call the `secrets` DSL multiple times within the `stack` declaration.
+You may also call `specification` multiple times within the `secrets` call.
+Later declarations can override earlier ones.

 Sometimes multiple stacks share the same substitutions.
 Instead of repeating those substitutions, you can define them once in your deployment class: